mantidproject/mantid/docs/source/plotting/index.rst

 ####################################

 The Default Color Cycle doesn't have to be used.
 Here is an example where a Custom Color Cycle is chosen.
 Make sure to fill the list `custom_colors` with the HTML codes for the desired colours.
-These can be found `online <https://www.rapidtables.com/web/color/html-color-codes.html>`_ or using Mantid Workbench.
-On Workbench, plot a Spectrum and navigate to Figure Options(Gear Icon) > Curves > Line > Color (RGBA).
+These can be found `online <https://www.rapidtables.com/web/color/html-color-codes.html>`_ or using Mantid Workbench: On Workbench, plot a Spectrum and navigate to Figure Options(Gear Icon) > Curves > Line > Color (RGBA).
 Click on the nearby colorbox and use the 'Select Color' pop-up to chose your colors and their associated HTML codes. `Further Details <https://matplotlib.org/3.1.1/gallery/color/color_cycle_default.html>`_

 .. code-block:: python